Complex box bounds for real maps: Introduction and statement of the main results

-The purpose of this paper is to develop a unified technique that allows one to treat a real analytic map as a complex analytic dynamical system, where the domain and range are compatible.
-Even if the map is a real polynomial, we will develop a technique to describe the map ``removing'' the critical points which are in the complex plane.
-In addition, we will describe geometric bounds (usually referred to as {\em complex bounds} or {\em a priori bounds}) of this complex analytic extension.
-We even push this programme through to the setting of $C^3$ maps of the interval, see Theorem~\ref{thm:asymptotic box mapping}.
-The following summarises our results in the real analytic case.
+The purpose of this paper is to develop a unified technique that allows one to treat a real analytic or even a $C^3$ map of the interval as a complex dynamical system, where the domain and range provide a Markov-like structure for the dynamics.
+This problem has a long history that we will discuss later.
+Our results are new for analytic maps, and, in some cases, even when the mapping is a polynomial.

+If the interval mapping is real analytic, the associated complex mapping is holomorphic, and when the mapping is only smooth, the complex extension is a quasiregular mapping that is asymptotically holomorphic on its real trace.
+Crucially, we will obtain geometric bounds (usually referred to as {\em complex bounds} or {\em a priori bounds}) for this complex extension.
+In \hyperref[subsec:applications]{Subsection~\ref{subsec:applications}} we will explain why complex bounds are useful.
+The following \textit{informal} statement, which we will make more precise in the next subsection, summarizes our results:

-\begin{thm} Let $M\subset \mathbb{R}$ be a compact interval.
-Assume that $f\colon M\rightarrow M$ is a real-analytic map with a critical point $c$ such that $f$ is persistently recurrent on $\omega(c)$.
-Then there exist arbitrarily small, combinatorially defined neighbourhoods $J\subset M$ of $\mathrm{Crit}(f)\cap\omega(c)$ such that we can associate to the (real) first return map to $J$ a complex box-mapping with complex bounds. \end{thm}
+\begin{mainthm} Let $M\subset \mathbb{R}$ be a compact interval.
+Assume that $f\colon M\rightarrow M$ is a real analytic map (respectively a $C^3$ map with critical points of integer orders) with no critical points on $\partial M$, and a critical point $c$ such that $f$ is persistently recurrent on $\omega(c)$.
+Then there exist arbitrarily small, combinatorially defined neighbourhoods $\hat I\subset M$ of $\mathrm{Crit}(f)\cap\omega(c)$ such that we can associate to the (real) first return map to $\hat I$ a complex box mapping (respectively a quasiregular box mapping) with complex bounds. \end{mainthm}